GabrielMontplaisir/fem-product-card/README.md

 December 26, 2022 (v2): I added a <span></span> to the `aria-label` as I got an HTML validation error.
 Hoping this will solve the problem.
 Otherwise, I did comment out an `.sr-only` class in my css file.
 I will probably use that.
 I also made the media query transition to the mobile version at 600px.
 I couldn't stand the crunching!

+December 26, 2022 (v3): After a little bit of research, it's clear that `aria-label` should only be used on buttons or interactive elements, while an `.sr-only` class should be used on static elements.
+For that reason, I've gone ahead and made the switch.

 ## Useful resources

 - After tackling this challenge myself, I decided to "search" for some previous solutions submitted by users on Frontend Mentors.
 I found a lot of helpful information from [vcarames](https://www.frontendmentor.io/profile/vcarames) on the following solution: [https://www.frontendmentor.io/solutions/product-preview-card-component-O-qdX1G_xZ](https://www.frontendmentor.io/solutions/product-preview-card-component-O-qdX1G_xZ)